MicrosoftDocs/bot-docs/articles/bot-service-activities-entities.md

 ## messageReaction

 Some channels will send message reaction activities to your bot when a user reacted to an existing activity.
 For example, a user clicks the "Like" button on a message.
-The reply toId property will indicate which activity the user reacted to.
+The replyToId property will indicate which activity the user reacted to.

 The message reaction activity may correspond to any number of message reaction types that the channel defined.
 For example, "Like" or "PlusOne" as reaction types that a channel may send.